-approach is identify the different sciences not according to methods they employ but according to the nature of the material(s) or principles with which they are concerned.
+Before I elaborate upon it, let me quickly set this contention in the context of the conception of economics I defend in Reorienting Economics (Lawson, 2003).
+For I believe there are parallels to be drawn.
+Mainstream economics, of course, has implicitly defined the discipline in terms of method.
+The obvious alternative approach is to identify the different sciences not according to methods they employ but according to the nature of the material(s) or principles with which they are concerned.
 Thus physicists study certain physical principles, biologists study life processes, and so on.

-Now it is a claim mentioned above and defended elsewhere (Lawson, 1997, 2003) that the materials and principles of social reality are the same across economics, sociology, politics, anthropology, human geography, all other disciplines concerned with the study of social life.

-Perhaps this is why economists have sought to distinguish themselves (arbitrarily) through an adherence to a specific set of methods.
-But the reasonable response, I suggest, is just to accept that there is no legitimate basis for distinguishing a separate science of economics.
-Rather economics is best viewed as at most a division of labour within a single social science.
+Now the social ontology described above provides a conception of properties of all social phenomena (of being open, structured, intrinsically dynamic in a manner dependent on social transformation, and highly internally related though social relations); there is no reason to suppose that there exists an economic sphere or any other sub-domain of the social realm with phenomena devoid of such properties.
+This recognition supports a contention I defend elsewhere (Lawson, 1997, 2003) that the materials and principles of social reality are the same across economics, sociology, politics, anthropology, human geography, and all other disciplines concerned with the study of social life.
+Hence I think we must accept that there is no legitimate basis for distinguishing a separate science of economics.
+Rather, economics is best viewed as at most a division of labour within a single social science.

 What is that division of labour?
-I think this question can only be answered historically, though guided by ethical considerations such as inclusivity.
-In Reorienting Economics (Lawson, 2003) my strategy is to seek to synthesise the main accounts (of Mill, Marshall and Robbins) traditionally regarded as competing contenders.
-In doing so the conclusion I reach is that economics is best characterised as the division of social theory or science primarily concerned with studying all social structures and processes bearing upon the material conditions of well-being12.
+I think that the answering of this question must start from a cognisance of the history of the discipline, though guided by ethical considerations such as inclusivity.
+In Reorienting Economics (Lawson, 2003), my strategy is to seek to synthesise the main accounts (of Mill, Marshall and Robbins) traditionally regarded as competing contenders.
+In doing so, the conclusion I reach is that economics is best characterised as the division of social theory or science primarily concerned with studying all social structures and processes bearing upon the material conditions of well-being.
 This view is easy to sustain, but in its detail it does not concern the present discussion.
-For whether or not the specifics of the latter suggestion are accepted the broader point of relevance here is that if economics is to be distinguished as a strand of social research it cannot be according to its own ontology, methodological principles, or substantive claims, but in terms only of its particular focus of interest (I elaborate on all this in Lawson, 2003, chapter 6).
+For whether or not the specifics of the latter suggestion are accepted, the broader point of relevance here is that, if economics is to be distinguished as a strand of social research, it cannot be according to its own ontology, methodological principles or substantive claims, but in terms only of its particular focus of interest (I elaborate on all this in Lawson, 2003, ch.
+6).